LOCAL EVENTS, INTERVIEWS, & GREAT MUSIC VARIETY

 To listen to RadioStPete on your phone or tablet, just download your free “RadioStPete Tampa Bay” app in the Apple or Android app stores.
-Or just say “Alexa Play RadioStPete” on your Amazon enabled speaker.
+Or just say “Alexa (or Hey Google!)
+Play RadioStPete” on your enabled speaker.
 Find us on the “Tunein” and “Simple Radio” apps for your mobile device.
-The new RadioStPete.com is also featured on many popular Internet Radio Directories worldwide including Streama.com, RadioGuide.fm, VTuner.com, MyTuner-Radio.com, LiveOnlineRadio.com, LiveRadio.ie and many more.
+The new RadioStPete.com is also featured on many popular Internet Radio Directories worldwide including Streama.com, RadioGuide.fm, VTuner.com, MyTuner-Radio.com, LiveOnlineRadio.com, LiveRadio.ie, RadioGarden.com and many, many many (did we say many) more.

 Thanks for listening and please come back every day.

 5-8:05 am "Classical Sunrise" from the Florida Orchestra....

 Produced and hosted by veteran classical music broadcaster Joe Goetz and drawing upon Indiana University Public Radio WFIU's collection of more than 70,000 pieces of classical music, ...